CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 8.6.2.sec=any amounts due for any Additional Hours worked in the previous month.
 8.6.=[02/Bit/Ssec_02]

-8.7.sec=The pro-rata hourly rate (“Hourly Rate”) for any Additional Hours will be calculated as follows:<br>Hourly Rate = annual Base Salary/52/number of Base Hours
+8.7.sec=The pro-rata hourly rate ("Hourly Rate") for any Additional Hours will be calculated as follows:<br>Hourly Rate = annual Base Salary/52/number of Base Hours
 8.8.0.sec=The Employee will be paid for any Additional Hours if:

 8.8.1.sec=the Employee provides a proper record of the Additional Hours to a designated supervisor the next work day; and